grafana/tempo/docs/sources/tempo/api_docs/_index.md

 This endpoint retrieves all discovered tag names that can be used in search.
 The endpoint is available in the query frontend service in a microservices deployment, or the Tempo endpoint in a monolithic mode deployment.
 The tags endpoint takes a scope that controls the kinds of tags or attributes returned.
-If nothing is provided the endpoint will return all resource and span tags.
+If nothing is provided, the endpoint will return all resource and span tags.

 ```
 GET /api/search/tags?scope=<resource|span|intrinsic>